wilsjame/weblog/docs/source/sitesetup.rst

 ^^^^^^^^^

 Sign up with your GitHub account and add a .travis.yml file to the root of the repository.
-With Every main branch push to GitHub, Travis builds and deploys the site html to a public facing S3 bucket.
+Every main branch push to GitHub, Travis builds and deploys the site html to a public facing S3 bucket.

 .. code-block:: yaml